Israeli PM cuts Gaza fuel transfers amid flurry of threats

 The rocket attack was the latest in a recent uptick following a relative lull that has threatened to unleash another round of fighting along the volatile Gaza-Israel border.

-Israel accused the Iranian-backed militant Islamic Jihad group of orchestrating the rocket attacks, as part of Iran’s region-wide campaign of chaos.
+Israel accused the Iranian-backed militant Islamic Jihad group of orchestrating the rocket attacks, as part of what it considers Iran’s region-wide campaign of chaos.

 “Hostile elements near and far, attempting to ignite a war, are dragging you into violence and destroying the stability and security of your home,” wrote Maj.
 Gen. Kamil Abu Rukun, the coordinator of government activities in the territories, in a direct message to Gaza residents in Arabic on his Facebook page.